Arrival Day and Room Quarantine

 Travel directly to campus.
 To protect yourself and others from possible exposure to the virus, do not stop anywhere in town to get a snack, pick up supplies, or visit with friends.

-When arriving on campus, students will make their first stop at the COVID-19 Testing Center in Virtue Field House at the Peterson Family Athletic Complex for a Day 0 COVID-19 test.
-The COVID-19 Testing web page and this video of the student arrival testing center provide more information about the testing process.
+When arriving on campus, unvaccinated individuals will make their first stop at the COVID-19 Testing Center in Virtue Field House at the Peterson Family Athletics Complex for a Day 0 COVID-19 test.
+The COVID-19 Testing web page and this video of the arrival testing center provide more information about the testing process.

 Move-In and Drop-Off Procedures

-Due to health and safety restrictions, move-in day visitors will not be able to enter the residence halls or any other College building.
+Due to health and safety restrictions, arrival day visitors will not be able to enter the residence halls or any other College buildings.
 Visitors must limit their activities outside the car to helping the student unload at the curb and must wear face coverings and maintain physical distance from others.
 Students will be responsible for moving all of their belongings into their rooms by themselves.

-Students who need assistance with move-in due to disabilities should contact the Disability Resource Center at firstname.lastname@example.org.
-Students with temporary mobility concerns should email Residential Life at email@example.com.
+Students or employees who need assistance with move-in due to disabilities should contact the Disability Resource Center at email@example.com or Human Resources, as applicable.

 Room Quarantine Requirements

-After they move into their rooms, students will remain in room quarantine.
-During this time, meals will be delivered.
-Students will be able to leave their rooms only in cases of a medical emergency, to use the bathroom, or to grab a meal from the dorm delivery point.
+After they move into their rooms, individuals who are not fully vaccinated will remain in room quarantine.
+During this time, those individuals will be able to leave their rooms only for meals at the dining halls following all protocols in place, in cases of a medical emergency, and to use the bathroom.
 It is critical that during room quarantine all protocols for physical distancing, use of face coverings, and hand hygiene are followed.
-Students also must conduct daily health checks.
+Individuals also must conduct daily health checks.

 It is expected that test results will be back within 36 hours.
 Should there be a delay in testing results, room quarantine will be extended.
-Students may move from room quarantine to campus quarantine if their Day 0 test is negative, they have completed the 14-day prearrival quarantine, and they have no COVID-19 symptoms and no known exposure for 14 days prior to coming to campus.
-This means students may leave their rooms for activities and exercise if they are wearing a face covering and maintain physical distancing from others.
+Individuals in room quarantine may move to campus quarantine if their Day 0 test is negative, and they have no COVID-19 symptoms and no known exposure for 14 days prior to coming to campus.
+This means individuals may leave their room for activities and exercise if they are wearing face coverings and maintain physical distancing from others.

-Meals will continue to be delivered to all on-campus students until all students receive Day 0 test results.
-The campus status web page will have the most up-to-date information on dining status and will indicate when dining halls are open for students to pick up takeout meals.
+The Campus Status web page will have the most up-to-date information on dining status and will indicate when dining halls are open for students to pick up takeout meals.